COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

 - Singing in karaoke establishments

-- Using barbeque pits and campsites in parks, HDB estates, condominiums and country clubs
+- Using barbeque pits in parks, HDB estates, condominiums and country clubs

 When Do You Need to Get Tested for COVID-19?